How Much Water Should I Store?

 • Rotate through and replace each bottle after use.

-• Use the oldest first and place the new in back.
+• Use the oldest first and place the new in the back.

 • Do this & you will always keep your desired stored amount on hand: one gallon - per person - per day.